cirosantilli/linux-cheat/video.md

 Video formats, viewer and manipulation utilities.

-#definitions
+#Definitions

-- *ripping* is taking the dvd from the dvd to files in computer
+- *ripping* is taking the DVD from the DVD to files in computer.

-- *trancoding*, is tranforming the DVD contents to another, generally smaller and single file, format such as `avi`.
+- *trancoding*, is transforming the DVD contents to another, generally smaller and single file, format such as `avi`.

     Transcoding may be a time consuming process, since it means to do complete data format conversion usually on large files and as of 2013 takes times in the 1h - 4h range.

-- *containers* are filetypes that turn video, audio and subtitles in a single files.
+- *containers* are file types that turn video, audio and subtitles in a single files.
 Popular container formats include:

     - mkv
     - avi
+    - ogv

+    Each of those container supports a different set of video, audio and subtitle encodings.

 - *title*: a DVD can contain one or many titles.
-Usually each title contains one entire continuous film sequnence such as the main film or an extra such as an interview with the director.
+Usually each title contains one entire continuous film sequence such as the main film or an extra such as an interview with the director.

-##subtitles
+##Subtitles

 Subtitles are often stored in DVDs as images the format pair: idx + sub.

-If you want srts, which is a text-only, smaller and human editable format on a text editor, first extract the vobsub pairs from the container (via mkvextract for example for mkv containers) and then use a tool such as vobsub2srt which will do OCR on the images.
+If you want srts, which is a text-only, smaller and human editable format on a text editor, first extract the VobSub pairs from the container (via mkvextract for example for mkv containers) and then use a tool such as `vobsub2srt` which will do OCR on the images.

-#dvd regions
+#DVD regions

 DVDs have regions: <http://en.wikipedia.org/wiki/DVD_region_code>